activist-org/activist/services/filescan/README.md

 - Events are sent to the backend’s internal ingestion endpoint at `POST /internal/security-events`.
 - Access to this endpoint is controlled via a shared secret header (`X-Internal-Token`) and is intended only for trusted internal services, not public clients.
 - The backend then translates accepted events into operator alerts (e.g. console emails in development, real notification channels in staging/production, depending on configuration).

+The JSON envelope for these events is described by `SecurityEventEnvelopeSerializer` in the backend (see `backend/core/serializers.py`), but the ingest view in `backend/core/internal_events.py` also performs additional runtime validation before dispatching alerts.
+For a concrete example payload, and details of the email alert behaviour, see **[INTEGRATION_NOTES.md](./INTEGRATION_NOTES.md)**.

 ## Build and run (Docker)